 A list of unmissable hikes in China would be incomplete without including an iconic hike on the Great Wall of China.

 There are many different sections to visit around Beijing.
 Depending on your fitness levels and time limitations ask yourself which part would suit you best.
 Do you want to spend a night on the wall?
 Would you like to climb up the ‘wild’ great wall or experience a section that has been completely restored?
+You can do a longer walk or go for a short hike on the Great Wall of China.

 Check out this ultimate guide on the best sections of the Great Wall of China to help you decide which part to visit!